SELF - Documenting UI States

 This is the UI that you always give us since it's literally your main requirement.
 It's the "happy path" and, generally speaking, you all do a great job at it... mostly (I'll save that for another time).

 This one is forgotten about a lot.
-It's your "No data" screen.
+You need to check your design to work with no data and "excess" data.
 What does your screen look like when the user has no data entered or that API call doesn't return any date?
 Is it just a blank screen because you didn't give the developer an idea of what you wanted?
+Also, what happens when there is more data than you expected?
+That title is one hundred characters long, not thirty?

 This is the second most common state to receive.
 Unfortunately it's usually some global "show a spinner".
 Take some time and give the user some feedback.
 Here are some ideas: